 RevolutionEHR makes electronic delivery possible through the patient portal, RevolutionPHR.

 - Patient education rules are based on Care Plan Items (CPI) so a good initial step is to consider your rule and build an associated CPI.
 Let’s use an example where we want to set up a rule that will trigger when we see patients with glaucoma in their problem list.
 The intent will be for the alert to tell the user that the patient could benefit from a pamphlet related to how to use eye drops.
 Thus, the CPI will say “How to use eye drops pamphlet provided.”
-To create the CPI, head to Admin > Data Configuration > Care Plans > Care Plan Item Library > Education: See Example
+To create the CPI, access Admin > Data Configuration > Care Plans > Care Plan Item Library > Education: See Example

 - For the sake of this example, let’s create an Education CPI with Type of “File.”
 The description will be what we’ll see in the encounter workflow so let’s label it “How to use eye drops pamphlet provided.”
 Then check the “Upload to PHR” box and attach the related file you’d like to actually be delivered to the patient.
 Ultimately, our CPI looks like this: See Example

 - With the CPI configured to deliver information to the patient’s PHR, we’re now ready to create our Patient Education rule.
-Head to Admin > System Rules > Patient Education Rules.
+Access Admin > System Rules > Patient Education Rules.
 In this example, we want to create a rule that triggers in the Patient Education screen anytime we see a patient with glaucoma.
 That doesn’t mean we’re going to deliver the document each time we see a glaucoma patient, but we’d simply like the option to do so for each and every one we see.

 - There are three steps here: 1) Name the rule, 2) add “Dx Description”, select “Contains” as the operator, and then enter “glaucoma” in the comparison value(s) field, and, 3) drag the CPI we created above into the “Search Results” area.
 (Please note that this is just an example and you can configure your rule in any manner that makes sense to you.)
 Ultimately, our example rule looks like this: See Example